Home > News

 Regarding the big high-pressure water tube boilers, the design is quite different - they typically use special steam turbine driven pumps.
 These boiler feed pump units including a horizontal two-stage centrifugal pump and a steam turbine together in one compact package, saving space in the same time keeping the boiler system working efficiently.

-Understanding Various Boiler Feed Pumps
+Understanding Various Types of Boiler Feed Water Pumps

-Most boiler feed systems are adopting multistage centrifugal pumps to generate the high pressure by several tandem impellers back-to-back to build up pressure, and there are two main types:
+Most boiler feed systems are adopting multistage centrifugal pumps to generate the high pressure by several tandem impellers back-to-back to build up pressure, and there are two main types: Vertical multistage inline pumps and then there's the horizontal multistage centrifugal pump.

 Vertical Multistage Pumps VS Horizontal Multistage Pumps: